FlynnLeeGit/vue-modal-router/README.md

 import VueModalRouter from 'vue-modal-router'

-import CustomEdit from './custom-edit.vue' Vue.use(VueModalRouter)
+import CustomEdit from './custom-edit.vue' Vue.use(VueModalRouter, {
+  model: 'show', // this should be equal to modal component model name
+  delay: 300 // delay time to destroy modal instance })

 const modalRouter = new VueModalRouter({
-  model: 'show', // this should be equal to modal component model name
-  delay: 300, // delay time to destroy modal instance
-  routes: [
-    {
-      name: 'custom-edit',
-      component: CustomEdit
-    }
-  ]
-})
+  CustomEdit // now modal name can be 'CustomEdit' or 'custom-edit',it will try pascal name })

 new Vue({